HsiangHo/WWDC-Ticket-Pass/README.md

 ## Demo

-I've generated a demo pkpass file (Demo.pkpass) and you can Airdrop it to your iPhone, it will be directly added to Wallet.
+I've generated a demo pkpass file (Demo.pkpass) and you can Airdrop it to your iPhone, it can be directly added to Wallet.

-#### Generate Online（No developer account required）
+## Generate Online（No developer account required）
-Thanks to [Ayden Panhuyzen](https://github.com/aydenp), we can directly [generate the pass online](https://ayden.dev/wwdc20/) and add it to Wallet.
+🥳 Thanks to [Ayden Panhuyzen](https://github.com/aydenp), we can directly [generate the pass online](https://ayden.dev/wwdc20/) and add it to Wallet.

+🦄️ You can also design and generate the ticket pass by your developer account.
+⬇️️⬇️️⬇️️⬇️️⬇️️⬇️️

 ## Requirements